leancloud/docs-en/views/push-guide.md

 #### Master Key

-By default you have to use maser key (`X-LC-Key: {{masterkey}},master`) to send push notifications.
+By default, you have to use the master key (`X-LC-Key: {{masterkey}},master`) to send push notifications.
 If you want to allow your application users to send push notifications to each other, you can disable the **Prevent clients from sending push notifications** option in [Dashboard > Messaging > Push notifications > Settings](/messaging.html?appid={{appid}}#/message/push/conf).
-This is insecure thus we recommed to keep this restriction on.
+This is insecure thus we recommend to keep this restriction on.

 #### Query Then Push